You can find all videos here.

 H.P.’s Lovecraft’s, The Evil Clergyman re-unites horrors hottest duo, Jeffrey Combs and Barbara Crampton!
 The film also stars horror legends David Warner and David Gale (Dr. Hill from Re-Animator).

 The Evil Clergyman was originally an excerpt from a letter written by H.P.
 Lovecraft in 1933, which recounted one of the many supernatural dreams he would have.
 (To read it click here.)
 The story was later adapted into the 1987 film Pulsepounders, which was directed by Full Moon’s Charles Band.
-Pulsepounders is comprised of three short film sequels to the biggest hits of Empire Pictures: The Evil Clergy Man, the first (and unseen) TRANCERS sequel, and a sequel to The Dungeonmaster
+Pulsepounders is comprised of three short film sequels to the biggest hits of Empire Pictures: The Evil Clergy Man, the first (and unseen) TRANCERS sequel, and a sequel to The Dungeonmaster.

 Pulsepounders was shot and edited in 1988 before circumstances prevented it from being released.
 Till recently it was thought to be a lost film.
 For the last 25 years, fans have clamored to see it, and now they can watch Part One of the anthology, The Evil Clergy Man, at the H.P.
 Lovecraft Film Festival!